TARGET: Automated Scenario Generation from Traffic Rules for Testing Autonomous Vehicles via Validated LLM-Guided Knowledge Extraction: Results

 \subsection{RQ3: Rule Violation Detection on ADSs}

+From the human study in RQ2, some generated scenarios are voted as not matching with corresponding traffic rule descriptions.
+Such mismatch may cause the generated scenario not to correctly detect abnormal ADS behaviors.
+For example, some scenarios failed to accurately represent conditions like maintaining safe distances in rainy weather due to limitations in the simulator's rendering capabilities.
+To avoid such scenarios spoiling the experiment result, we first manually filtered out scenarios that did not match traffic rule descriptions.
+Then we used the left scenarios for detecting abnormal ADS behaviors.
+After manually filtering, 169, 88, and 27 scenarios generated in Carla, LGSVL, and Metadrive are valid for RQ3.

-Table~\ref{tab:violation_model} shows the testing results of four ADSs in the $217$ generated test scenarios.
-The generated test scenarios find many issues with these ADSs based on three metrics including rule violation, collision, and timeout. \textit{MMFN}, \textit{Autoware} are prone to violate the traffic rules and lead to collisions, while the rule violation and collision are much fewer. \textit{Auto} and \textit{LAV} are less likely to cause collisions.
+Table~\ref{tab:violation_model} shows the testing results of seven ADSs in the generated test scenarios.
+The generated test scenarios find many issues with these ADSs based on three metrics including rule violation, collision, and timeout.
+Among all ADSs, \textit{Apollo 7.0} performed best with the lowest rule violation and timeout problems.
+The main issue of \textit{Apollo 7.0} is the collision with slow-moved objects such as pedestrians, as shown in Figure~\ref{fig:violation_collision_apollo}. \textit{MMFN}, \textit{Autoware} are prone to violate the traffic rules and lead to collisions, while the rule violation and collision are much fewer. \textit{Auto} and \textit{LAV} are less likely to cause collisions.
 However, \textit{LAV} leads to more timeout problems.
-To be more specific, except for \textit{LAV}, the other three ADSs have many violations of rules that require the ego vehicle to give way, as shown in Figures~\ref{fig:violation_roundabout} and ~\ref{fig:violation_intersection}; stop at the stop sign, as shown in Figures~\ref{fig:violation_stop}; and increase following distances in different weather conditions.
+To be more specific, the three ADSs \textit{Auto}, \textit{MMFN} and \textit{Autoware} have many violations of rules that require the ego vehicle to give way, as shown in Figures~\ref{fig:violation_roundabout} and ~\ref{fig:violation_intersection}; stop at the stop sign, as shown in Figures~\ref{fig:violation_stop}; and increase following distances in different weather conditions.
 These rule violations mean that the three ADSs \textit{Autoware}, \textit{Auto}, and \textit{MMFN} cannot handle common driving scenarios to keep safe driving.
+For two RL-based driving agents \textit{IDM} and \textit{PPO}, both of them tend to violate traffic rules and cause collisions.
+As shown in Figure~\ref{fig:violation_idm} and~\ref{fig:violation_ppo}, the two driving agents failed to give way and then caused collisions with other vehicles in the roundabout and in the intersection.